Ioanna Gkoutna

 -

-Gender, Household Dynamics and Political Priority Formation (with Adam Harris).
-(Pre-analysis plan available, data collection in progress.)
+Gender, Household Dynamics, and Political Priority Formation (with Adam Harris).
+(Data collection in progress)

 Teaching